Last Updated on12 minutes to read

-For years and still today, reciprocity has continued to help human beings survive in many ways, and especially in marketing, where it is used as a marketing strategy.
+For years and still today, reciprocity has continued to help human beings survive in many ways.
+Marketers use the principle of reciprocity to their advantage, in their marketing strategies.

-In 1974, sociologist Phillip Kunz did an experiment.
-He mailed out handwritten Christmas cards, along with a note and a family photo, to about 600 randomly selected strangers.
+In 1974, sociologist Phillip Kunz conducted an experiment.
+He mailed out handwritten Christmas cards, along with a note and a family photo, to about 600 complete strangers selected at random.
 Soon enough, responses started to trickle in.

 Kunz received approximately 200 replies.
-But why would those people reply back to someone who is a complete stranger?
+But why would those people reply back to someone they didn’t even know?
 This is reciprocity at work.
-Since Kunz had done something nice for them (i.e the holiday card), many were compelled to do something in return.
+Kunz’s kind gesture towards them (the holiday card) compelled those people to do something in return.

 Using the Principle of Reciprocity in Marketing

-For example, consider when marketers used freebies like coupons and special promotions to convince customers to make purchases.
-Or when lead magnets are used to lure you to share your contact details.
-These are good examples that make use of the principles of human psychology in marketing
+For example, consider when marketers use freebies like coupons and special promotions to convince customers to make purchases.
+Or, when lead magnets like free ebooks are used to lure you to share your contact details.
+These are good examples that make use of the principles of human psychology in marketing.

-With that in mind, any business must use authentic approaches when trying to get a unique response from current and target customers.
-Well, as much as every business is looking to make a sale, it is imperative to make sure any approach is not viewed as a blatant attempt to solicit a specific response.
-In other words, make sure everything is implemented correctly from the start.
+With that in mind, your business must use genuine approaches when trying to get a unique response from current and target customers.
+As much as every business is looking to make a sale, it is imperative to make sure the approach you use doesn’t seem like a blatant attempt to solicit a specific response.
+Make sure everything is implemented correctly from the start.

-These are two principles that are hard to separate, the principle of authenticity and the principle of reciprocity.
-They go hand in hand in marketing.
-If you omit one, for example, you abandon the principle of authenticity; it is highly likely your marketing approach will be viewed as a joke.
-This is something you don’t want in marketing.
+The principle of authenticity and the principle of reciprocity go hand in hand in marketing, and must not be separated.
+If you omit one, for example, you abandon the principle of authenticity, it is highly likely your marketing approach will be viewed as a joke.

-The different types of reciprocation we have been talking about fall under two categories.
-That is emotional reciprocation and financial or material reciprocation.
+The different types of reciprocity we have been talking about fall under two main categories: material (financial) reciprocity and emotional reciprocity.